Health Humanities Series

 Colleen Derkatch is Professor of Rhetoric and Interim Chair in the Department of English at Toronto Metropolitan University.
 Her research and teaching focus on rhetorical theory and criticism, particularly rhetoric of science, health, and medicine, as well as the health humanities and science and technology studies.
 Derkatch’s books include Why Wellness Sells: Natural Health in a Pharmaceutical Culture (Johns Hopkins University Press, 2022) and Bounding Biomedicine: Evidence and Rhetoric in the New Science of Alternative Medicine (University of Chicago Press, 2016).
 She has published articles in a range of journals such as Canadian Food Studies; Health: An Interdisciplinary Journal for the Social Study of Health, Illness and Medicine; Rhetoric of Health & Medicine; and Technical Communication Quarterly.

-Sharrona Pearl is Associate Professor of Medical Ethics and History at Drexel University.
-A historian and theorist of the face and body, Pearl has published widely on Victorian history of medicine, media and religion, and critical race, gender, and disability studies.
-Her recently released book Do I Know You?
-From Face Blindness to Superrecognition (Johns Hopkins University Press, 2023) is the third in her face trilogy, following Face/On: Face Transplants and the Ethics of the Other (University of Chicago Press, 2017) and About Faces: Physiognomy in Nineteenth-Century Britain (Harvard University Press, 2010).
-She also has a trade book forthcoming on “The Mask” with Bloomsbury Academic.
-Pearl maintains an active freelance profile, with bylines in a variety of newspapers and magazines including The Washington Post, Lilith, and Real Life Magazine.
+Sharrona Pearl is the Andrews Chair of Interdisciplinary Studies in The John V. Roach Honors College at TCU.
+A historian and theorist of the face and body, Pearl’s most recent book is Mask published with Bloomsbury Academic in 2024.
+She also recently published Do I Know You?
+From Face Blindness to Super Recognition (Johns Hopkins University Press, 2023) following Face/On: Face Transplants and the Ethics of the Other (University of Chicago Press, 2017) and About Faces: Physiognomy in Nineteenth-Century Britain (Harvard University Press, 2010).
+Pearl maintains an active freelance practice, with bylines in The Washington PostThe ConversationReal Life MagazineAeonWellcome Collection,TabletLilithKveller, and other places available on her website.

 Submission Guidelines